eraserNut/ViSha/README.md

 # ViSha
-Code for the CVPR 2021 paper "Triple-cooperative Video Shadow Detection"
+Code and dataset for the CVPR 2021 paper "Triple-cooperative Video Shadow Detection"